odoo/documentation/content/applications/finance/fiscal_localizations/peru.rst

 Code on the product is a required value to be configured.

 .. image:: peru/peru-unspc-code.png
-   :align: center
-   :alt: UNSPC Code on products
+   :alt: UNSPC Code on products.

 Usage and testing
 =================